 What is better mono or stereo?

 There is no real answer.
-People or individuals with hearing impairment find Mono audio useful.
-On the other hand, Stereo sound is recommended for listeners who have a penchant for more detailed, and realistic sound listening experience.
+Mono audio is useful for people or individuals with hearing impairments.
+Stereo sound is recommended for listeners who prefer a more detailed and realistic sound experience.